MJohnson62494/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 Users will be able to:

-Register/Login
+-Register/Login

-Create/Edit
+-Create/Edit

-Calculate their water intake needs
+-Calculate their water intake needs

-Track their daily water intake
+-Track their daily water intake

-Track their mood
+-Track their mood

-View their past logs in a calendar format
+-View their past logs in a calendar format

 ### Technologies
 Java